dorna-robotics/blog/drawing/readme.md

 In this document we will go over the setup and the capabilities of the Dorna 2 robot for drawing an image.
-Dorna 2 robot can replicate any svg file on any surface.
+Dorna 2 robot can replicate any SVG file on any surface.
 Everything is programmed using python and you will need to download python in order to run the robot.

 You can find the original document here on our website: https://dorna.ai/blog/dorna-drawing/